mdavids/rfc/content/draft-davids-forsalereg-15.md

 An example of such a combined record is provided in (#combiexample).

-The RDATA [@RFC9499] of each TXT record **MUST** consist of a single character-string [@RFC1035] with a maximum length of 255 octets, to avoid the need to concatenate multiple character-strings during processing.
+The RDATA [@RFC9499] of each "\_for-sale" TXT record **MUST** consist of a single character-string [@RFC1035] with a maximum length of 255 octets, to avoid the need to concatenate multiple character-strings during processing.

-The following example illustrates an invalid TXT record due to the presence of multiple
+The following example illustrates an invalid "\_for-sale" TXT record due to the presence of multiple
 character-strings:

 ~~~